Undergraduate: The Ohio State University, 2011

 What was your first year of medical school like?

 The first year of medical school was an interesting and challenging phase in my career as a student.
-When I attended high school and college, my expectations were two-fold: “excel in all of your courses and get into medical school.”
-Getting acquainted with the rigor and nuances of medical school, my first year served as a humbling step, because it challenged my ability to balance my academic endeavors with my commitment to service.
-During my undergraduate years, I was involved in a numerous community service activities, from tutoring middle school students to feeding the homeless.
+When I attended high school and college, my expectations were twofold: “Excel in all of your courses and get into medical school.”
+Getting acquainted with the rigor and nuances of medical school, my first year served as a humbling step because it challenged my ability to balance my academic endeavors with my commitment to service.
+During my undergraduate years, I was involved in a numerous community service activities, from tutoring middle school students to feeding people experiencing homelessness.
 As I started medical school, I worried that the field that had allured me since childhood would polarize me from my hobbies, friends, and family.
-I have fond memories of me and my classmates studying in the anatomy labs until 2 A.M reviewing muscles, vessels, and clinical vignettes.
+I have fond memories of me and my classmates studying in the anatomy labs until 2 a.m., reviewing muscles, vessels, and clinical vignettes.
 As I walked home from a day’s worth of studying, I asked myself, “Am I being efficient?”
 As the first year progressed, I sought out mentorship from upperclassmen and faculty.
 Both parties instructed me on time management and how to maximize my learning in medical school.

 What makes your story unique?

 One of my most memorable experiences was my involvement in the cardiothoracic surgery internship at the Ross Heart Hospital.
-One of my best friends in high school died of a heart ailment, and this incident lead to my interest in heart medicine.
+One of my best friends in high school died of a heart ailment, and this incident led to my interest in heart medicine.
 I shadowed and learned from doctors who operated on the hearts of children and adults, and observed surgical procedures on cancerous patients.
-Rounding with physicians at 6 AM and observing in the operating room made me appreciate the momentum and drive that are needed to run the healthcare setting.
-Lastly, this experience provided me an opportunity to speak with clinicians about their opinions on healthcare policy and the future of medical education.
+Rounding with physicians at 6 a.m. and observing in the operating room made me appreciate the momentum and drive that are needed to run the health care setting.
+Lastly, this experience provided me with an opportunity to speak with clinicians about their opinions on health care policy and the future of medical education.

 What advice do you have for new applicants considering a career in medicine?